ebu/PlugIt/README.md

 It's possible to send mail using the API.
 All users reply to the mail, if keeping the same subject and send will a response_id will be send back to the PlugIt server using the /mail call.
 The response_id is secured in the subject and can be trusted (users cannot generate generic response_id).

 The management task check_mail is used to check mails and should be runned inside a cron job on the PlugIt client.
 Relevent configuration (`INCOMING_MAIL` and `MAIL_SENDER`) should also be correct.

+## ProxyMode

+*ProxyMode* is a special mode and has main differences with normal PlugIt behavior.

+In proxyMode, there is no rendering done by the PlugIt client, and no methods (`/meta/`, `/template/`, `/action/`) to implement.
+The client just forward the call from the user request to your server.

+The PlugIt server should send back the HTML content who will be displayed to the client.
+Except for the inclusion of the result inside the plugIt webpage, nothing is else is done.

+### Parameters

+The PlugIt client will send informations about the client and the request using HTTP headers.
+All headers begin by `X-Plugit-`.

+### CSRF

+EBUio need the presence of a CSRF token on each POST request (as implemented by django) for security issues.

+The plugIt client parse the response of the plugIt server and replace the special token `{~__PLUGIT_CSRF_TOKEN__~}` by the current CSRF token.

+If you want to make a post request, use the following snipet in your form:

+`<input type="hidden" name="csrfmiddlewaretoken" value="{~__PLUGIT_CSRF_TOKEN__~}"/>`

+### Redirects

+Redirect are handled as usual, using the `EbuIo-PlugIt-Redirect` header.

+### Medias

+Medias are handled as usual, using the special `/media/` path.

+### No template

+If you need to send back the result from the plugIt server directly to the client, without a template, you can set the `EbuIo-PlugIt-Redirect` header (to any value).

+## Session

+It's possible to set value in the user session, using the `ebuio-plugit-setsession-<key>` header.
+The plugit client will send back requests with the `X-Plugitsession-<key>` value.

+Using the Simple Flask server utils, it's possble to return a `PlugItSetSession` object, builded with the value to return (who can be anything normal to return, like a PlugItRedirect or a standart dict) and a dict of key/value to set in the user session.
+The `get_session_from_request` helper function can also be used on a flask request object to extract a dict of key/value from the current user session.